dunglas/mercure/README.md

 Depending of the intended privacy of informations contained in the updates, it MAY be necessary to prevent eavesdropping by the hub.

 To make sure that the message content can not be read by the hub, the publisher MAY encode the message before sending it to the hub.
-The publisher SHOULD use the [JSON Web Encryption, (JWE, RFC7516)](https://tools.ietf.org/html/rfc7516) to encrypt the update content.
+The publisher SHOULD use [JSON Web Encryption, (JWE, RFC7516)](https://tools.ietf.org/html/rfc7516) to encrypt the update content.
-The publisher MAY provide the relevant encryption key (it may be a shared secret or a private key) in the `encryption-key` attribute of the Link HTTP header during the discovery.
-The `encryption-key` attribute SHOULD contain a key encoded using the [JSON Web Key (JWK, RFC7517](https://tools.ietf.org/html/rfc7517) format.
+The publisher MAY provide the relevant encryption key(s) in the `key-set` attribute of the Link HTTP header during the discovery.
+The `key-set` attribute SHOULD contain a key encoded using the [JSON Web Key Set (JWKS, RFC7517](https://tools.ietf.org/html/rfc7517) format.
 Any other out-of-band mechanism MAY be used instead to share the key between the publisher and the subscriber.

 Updates encyption is considered a best practice to prevent mass surveillance.